Los Angeles Pedestrian Accident Lawyers

 Our experienced team at BD&J can assess your situation, determine the cause of your accident, and gather information to support your claim and hold the liable party responsible for the damage they caused.
 We have ample experience fighting for the rights of injured victims and their families, and we’ve recovered more than $1 billion in verdicts and settlements.
 If you think you have a case, we want to help.

 Understanding Pedestrian Traffic Accidents

-Pedestrian accidents happen every day, but in order to file a valid claim in a pedestrian accident, you must be able to prove that someone was liable for your accident.
+Pedestrian accidents happen every day, but in order to file a valid claim for a pedestrian accident, you must be able to prove that someone was liable for your accident.
 The proof of liability, or “duty of care,” will show that the person who ultimately injured you was responsible for exhibiting care while driving and that they were not doing so at the time the accident occurred.
 In short, you must prove that the driver who caused your accident was negligent or made a mistake.

 A few common causes of pedestrian accidents include:

 - Driving under the influence of drugs or alcohol

 - Unclear traffic signs or signals

 By law, pedestrians must also show a duty of care for their own safety.
 If a pedestrian is intoxicated, fails to abide by traffic laws, or jaywalks, he or she may be found partially at fault for the incident.